gurbuzkaanakkaya/Polygon-Buffering-Algorithm/README.md

 # Polygon Buffering Algorithm: Generating Buffer Points

-The project reads data from a file called "Coordinates.txt" and processes coordinates and polygons stored within it.
-It uses vectors to store the coordinates and polygons.
+In this project, I have developed an algorithm that reads data from a file called "Coordinates.txt" and processes the stored coordinates and polygons.
+Vectors are used to store the coordinates and polygons.
 The project includes functions for buffering polygons based on a specified distance and calculating the scale factor based on desired dimensions.
 The QGraphicsScene and QGraphicsPolygonItem classes are utilized to visually represent the buffered polygons within a scene.
-The QRectF class defines the scene boundaries, and the QGraphicsView class displays the scene properly.
+The QRectF class defines the boundaries of the scene, and the QGraphicsView class properly displays the scene.